gutche/yappin/README.md

 1. Run the Docker daemon.

-2. Start the local redis client by running these commands in a terminal:
+2. Install dependencies for the backend:

     ```bash
     cd backend
+    npm install
+    ```

+3. Start the local Redis client by running these commands in the same terminal:

+    ```bash
     docker-compose up
     ```

-3. **Open another terminal** and start the server:
+4. **Open another terminal** and start the backend server:

     ```bash
     cd backend
     npm run start
     ```

-4. **In another terminal,** start the frontend:
+5. **In another terminal**, install dependencies for the frontend:

     ```bash
     cd frontend
+    npm install
+    ```

+6. Then start the frontend with:

+    ```bash
     npm run dev
     ```

-5. Open your browser and navigate to:
+7. Open your browser and navigate to:

     ```
     http://localhost:5173
     ```